jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-9.md

-+++
+---
+heading: Chapter 9
-title=  "The English Parliament" date=  2015-09-22 author=  "Adam Smith"
+title: "The English Parliament"
-# heading=  "Chapter 9 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-image=  "/covers/life.jpg"
+date: 2015-09-16
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "Henry 3rd enacted that the smaller barons, who could not afford to attend in parliament, should send a representative"
+description: "Henry 3rd enacted that the smaller barons, who could not afford to attend in parliament, should send a representative"
-# image=  "https= //sorasystem.sirv.com/photos/parliament.jpg"
-linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-8"
-linkbtext=  "Chapter 8"
-linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-10"
-linkftext=  "Chapter 10"
-# heading=  Chapter 9
-+++
+---

-We shall next show=
+We shall next show:
 - how each person got a share in the government
 - what share of it was allotted to each of them.